Buenos Aires may be an exciting city but the time will come where you’ll be ready for some fresh air and room to stretch your legs.

 Here is the step-by-step guide on how to get to the Tren de la Costa.

-• Get to Estacion Retiro-Mitre and use your SUBE to take the Mitre Line to the very end (Estacion Maipu)
+- Get to Estacion Retiro-Mitre and use your SUBE to take the Mitre Line to the final terminal, Mitre Station.

-• When you exit the turnstiles, take the stairs/escalators to your immediate right to take the pedestrian bridge and connect to Tren de la Costa’s Maipu station.
+- When you exit the turnstiles, take the stairs/escalators to your immediate right to take the pedestrian bridge to connect to Tren de la Costa’s Maipu station.

-• If you can afford it, taxis or Cabify (for more info read about apps to download for Argentina) are a great option to reach the Maipu Station and avoid the connection
+- If you can afford it, taxis or Cabify (for more info read about apps to download for Argentina) are an easy alternative to reach the Maipu Station and avoid the connection

 Keep Reading: A Complete Guide to Rail Travel & Trains in Argentina